Luther and Indulgences

 Martin Luther, the Augustinian monk who started a revolution in Europe during the 16th century.
 A man who saw legalism rotting out the Church he grew up with, and who was deeply troubled by it.
-Seeing greedy preachers like Johann Tetzel who were attempting to make a fortune by preying upon the ignorant peasants of Wittenburg infuriated him.
+Seeing greedy preachers attempting to make a fortune by preying upon the ignorant peasants of Wittenburg infuriated him.
 However, it was not indulgences themselves that were evil according to Luther, but rather those who were tasked with preaching them.
 The Church was not "selling" indulgences, but was emphasizing the reward promised to those who did good deeds.

 The peasants misunderstood indulgences, and that was deliberate on the part of the preachers.
 It was only through doing a little twisting of the lingo that such a practice could become very profitable for these men.
 The indulgence was to indicate the Lord’s mercy upon those who sincerely wanted to show their love for the Lord by being generous with their money.
 Such a practice sounds good, for the money would be paying for a glorious Temple to the Lord like King David did in Jerusalem.
 It would be paying for the rebuilding of St. Peters Basilica, with Michelangelo and Raphael creating perfection with a brush.
 But those indulgence preachers had a devious idea: give the impression that salvation was for the rich and wealthy.

 When Martin Luther first heard of the abuses being done by the indulgence preachers, he wrote out his 95 theses.
 Theses #41 indicates his frustration, “Papal indulgences must be preached with caution, lest people erroneously think that they are preferable to other good works of love.”
 The common people were thinking that to be a good Christian meant to buy an indulgence.
 Such an idea was totally foreign to Christianity, and Luther knew that.